CarelHernandez/CarelHernandez.github.io/index.md

     Hmm = input ()
     if Hmm == "no thanks" or Hmm == "no" or Hmm == "na" or Hmm == "nope" break
-    print (" how else then can I help with?
+    print (" I am gonna go to rest, i am over heating, have a good day!")

 ### Header 3 MICROBIT- ROCK<PAPER<SCISSORS